mre-code/groovysql/README.md

     xml
     json

-SqlClient is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect in which case it will append the output to an existing file.
+GroovySQL is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect in which case it will append the output to an existing file.

-SqlClient supports various JSON styles - "quoted", "standard", and "spread".
+GroovySQL supports various JSON styles - "quoted", "standard", and "spread".
 The default is _quoted_ and results in all values being quoted while _standard_ does not quote integer and floating point numeric values.
 The _spread_ style is a variant of standard that uses the Groovy spread operator to produce the same output as _standard_.
 JSON keys are always quoted